ChristianCLop/simdrive-frontend/README.md

 # SimDrive

-SimDrive is a didactic immersive learning experience immersive learning experience with traffic rules and driving driving skills in virtual worlds.
+SimDrive is a didactic immersive learning experience with traffic rules in virtual worlds.

 ## Tech Stack